On the action of relatively irreducible automorphisms on their train tracks

-Let $C$ be a subgroup of $G$, such that for every $[G_i] \in [\G]$, either $C \cap G_i$ is trivial or equal to $G_i$, up to conjugation.
-Suppose moreover, that $[\G]$ induces on $C$ a free decomposition of finite rank.
+Let $C$ be a subgroup of $G$ such that for every $[G_i] \in [\G]$, either $C \cap G_i$ is trivial or equal to $G_i$ up to conjugation.
+Suppose moreover that $[\G]$ induces on $C$ a free decomposition of finite rank.
 If $C$ carries $\Lambda^+_{\phi}$, then $C$ has finite index in $G$. \end{lem} \begin{proof} Again, no particular patch is needed, and the proof is exactly the same as that of~\cite[Lemma~3.9, point~$(c)$]{Gupta}.
 It relies on the fact that there is one (and so every) leaf of the lamination which crosses (the orbit of) every edge.
-This can be ensured under our assumption that the automorphism $\phi$ is $\G$-primitive.
+Here we use the fact that the relative Whitehead graphs are connected at each vertex, and this can be ensured under our assumptions because $[\phi]$ is $\G$-irreducible.
 The fact that the group $G$ is free is not used for this proof at all. \end{proof}